balli712/ttrend/README.md

 * SonarQube Analysis Stage to detect code vulnerabilities and a Quality Gate to allow or deny
 * Push artifacts (.jar) from building to JFrog Artifactory
 * Docker build and push the image to JFrog Artifactory
-* Using Helm to create a customized chart with kubernetes menifest files and deploy the app in AWS EKS
+* Using Helm to create a customized chart with kubernetes manifest files and deploy the app in AWS EKS
 * Using Helm to deploy Prometheus in Kubernetes cluster
-* Maually approve the helm deployment destroy
+* Manually approve the helm deployment destroy

 ![alt text](c77b7cb5771bda42696064e4d10a954.png)

-All the credentials are stored in Jenkins credentails.
+All the credentials are stored in Jenkins credentials.
 There are github-cred for github personal access, ec2-ssh-key for accessing jenkins-slave, sonar-cred sonarcloud access and Jfrog-token for artifactory repo access.

 ![alt text](image-2.png)